eaglgenes101/assimp2libgdx/Readme.md

 ### Status ###

 Right now, the project successfully generates json files based on the input.
 Whether they actually are valid g3dj files is another question entirely.
-I'm on my way to make sure that the files are acutal g3dj files, but until then, I can make no promises that your converted models won't turn real and try to eat you.
+I'm on my way to make sure that the files are acutal g3dj files, but until then, I can make no promises that your converted models won't cause libgdx to crash and burn.

 Only a subset of assimp features are currently translated to g3d json files.
 This will be lifted as the project goes on.